bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

     You can also trigger a deployment inside an application.
 To do so, click on the :guilabel:`Deployment` button.
-You have the same options as described in the :ref:`engine-cockpit-application` chapter, but with the difference that your projects will be deployed inside this application.
+You have the same options as described in the :ref:`engine-cockpit-application` chapter, but with the difference that your projects will be deployed into this application.

 .. figure:: images/engine-cockpit-application-detail.png